Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 author: Tim Brooks
 ---

 Modern software systems are often composed of multiple independently operating components.
-It has become common to split monolith services into microservices that live in different processes, containers, machines, or even different machines spread across datacenters.
+It has become common to split monolith services into microservices that live in different processes, containers, machines, or even different datacenters.
 Failure of individual components from time to time is all but guaranteed.
 Consistent uptime for the system as a whole depends on an application design that is resilient to these failures.

 [Precipice](https://github.com/tbrooks8/Precipice) is a library designed to provide the building blocks for improving system resiliency.
 It offers composable metrics and back pressure mechanisms for isolating and handling failure of individual tasks of execution.
 Additionally, it offers tools for developing patterns of execution.

-There are a number of other libraries in the Java ecosystem that are designed to provide system resiliency.
+There are a number of other libraries in the Java ecosystem which are designed to provide system resiliency.
 Precipice tends to be lower level than some of these alternatives.
 Precipice does impose any execution model upon you.
 It is not strictly coupled to threadpools, actors, communicating sequential processes, or any other concurrency model.
-Instead, Precipice is designed to be able to be used in conjuction with or as a part of one of these higher level libraries.
+Instead, Precipice is designed to be able to be used in conjuction with--or as a part of--one of these higher level libraries.

 The basic abstraction provided by Precipice is the [GuardRail](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/GuardRail.java).
 A GuardRail isolates the execution of tasks have have failure conditions.

 A GuardRail is parameterized by two different enum types.
-A type defining the possible outcomes of execution.
-And a type defining reasons why a task might be rejected.
+One type defining the possible outcomes of execution.
+And another type defining reasons why a task might be rejected.

 Additionally, it has five main attributes.
 1. Name - used for identification purposes.